-This prospectus relates to the resale by the selling stockholders named in this prospectus (each a "Selling Stockholder" and, collectively, the "Selling Stockholders") from time to time of (a) up to an aggregate of 8,401,481 outstanding shares of common stock, par value \$0.0001 per share (the "Common Stock") of Adaptin Bio, Inc., a Delaware corporation ("Adaptin," the "Company," "PubCo," "we," "us," or "our"), formerly named Unite Acquisition 1 Corp. ("Unite Acquisition"), (b) the issuance by the Company of up to an aggregate of 2,233,083 shares of Common Stock issuable upon the exercise of warrants held by certain Selling Stockholders (the "Warrants"), and (c) the issuance by the Company of up to an aggregate of 350,086 shares of Common Stock issuable upon the exercise of placement agent warrants held by Laidlaw & Company (UK) Ltd. ("Laidlaw" or the "Placement Agent").
+This prospectus relates to the resale by the selling stockholders named in this prospectus (each a "Selling Stockholder" and, collectively, the "Selling Stockholders") from time to time of (a) up to an aggregate of 1,901,482 outstanding shares of common stock, par value \$0.0001 per share (the "Common Stock") of Adaptin Bio, Inc., a Delaware corporation ("Adaptin," the "Company," "PubCo," "we," "us," or "our"), formerly named Unite Acquisition 1 Corp. ("Unite Acquisition") and (b) the issuance by the Company of up to an aggregate of 2,233,083 shares of Common Stock issuable upon the exercise of warrants held by certain Selling Stockholders (the "Warrants").
 All of such shares of Common Stock registered hereunder are sometimes referred to herein as the "Securities."